“Thank you for coming to this project, which is the reality of our dreams.”

 The 400 or so participants in the inaugural Fathom cruise had a big impact in a short amount of time.
 During our 3.5 days on shore, we helped nearly 650 students and adults practice their English-language skills.
 We produced 50 water filters, which will change the lives and improve the health of the families who receive them.
 Our group also planted more than 2,400 seeds and trees and cleaned more than 200 pounds of cacao nibs.
 It’s great to say that more than 6,000 chocolate bars are ready for sale but even better to realize that 20 people who live in the two houses that received concrete floors can walk, play, and clean in a healthier and more relaxed environment.
 Fathom’s goal is to let us continue to see the impact of our efforts over time with updates about the businesses, the students, the trees, and more.

+This article was originally published in May 2016.
+Fathom activities are now run in conjunction with cruises from the cruise lines of Carnival Corporation.
 I was a guest of Fathom cruise line.
 All opinions of the relaxing and rewarding are my own.

 Would you go on a trip that included activities like these?